CPSECapstone/Isoko/README.md

 3. To run our backend tests: From the root directory, navigate to our backend directory ```cd backend/isoko-backend/```
 4. Then, run the command ```npm test```.

+<a name="ciserver"></a>
+## CI Server
+1. We are using AWS codebuild for continuous integration.
+You can view our <a href="https://us-west-2.console.aws.amazon.com/codesuite/codebuild/builds/build-history?region=us-west-2&builds-meta=eyJmIjp7InRleHQiOiIifSwicyI6e30sIm4iOjUwLCJpIjowfQ" target="_blank"> build history here. </a>

+<a name="techspecs"></a>
+## Tech Spec Guide
+1. For more detailed information about our project's specifics, check out our <a href="https://docs.google.com/document/d/1ZXuMEAB2FJuRg9m0L3j22Jd5vqAORDWLx7ZzBlTzTp8/edit?usp=sharing" target="_blank"> Technical Specification Guide here. </a>

 <a name="arch"></a>
 ## Project Architecture